fasterthanlime/cs322/documents/report/source/deliverable3.rst

     *List the last and first names of the top 30* ``TENDEX`` *players, ordered by descending* ``TENDEX`` *value (Use season stats). (* ``TENDEX=(points+reb+ass+st+blk-missedFT-missedFG-TO)/minutes)`` *)*

-The `PlayerSeason` already have a precomputed `̀ TENDEX`` but some players did play for many teams during a specific year, thus we must adapte the new computed value.
+The `PlayerSeason` already have a precomputed ``TENDEX`` but some players did play for many teams during a specific year, thus we must adapte the new computed value.
 It means re-reading the whole table and that no indices can be used for that.

 Then it's a matter of ordering them, ranking them and picking the right number.